GoogleCloudPlatform/jit-groups/doc/site/sources/docs/index.md

 [![Discover groups](images/jitgroups-discover.png){ width="350" align="right"  }](images/jitgroups-discover.png)

-As a user, you can browse and discover available groups in a self-service fashion.
+**As a user**, you can browse and discover available groups in a self-service fashion.

-As an administrator, you can control which groups users are allowed to discover and join, and which conditions they need to meet to join individual groups.
+**As an administrator**, you can control which groups users are allowed to discover and join, and which conditions they need to meet to join individual groups.

 <img src='images/pix.gif' style='width: 100%; height: 1px'>